 There are a number of things you can do to turn your credit score around.
 By following these 5 simple tips, you could even start to see a low credit score improve in just a short period of time.
 If you already have a good credit score but would like to see some improvement, you can accomplish that too by following these simple strategies.

 Payments that you make on your accounts — even if they’re just a few days late — will have a negative effect on your credit score.
 Therefore, be sure to pay all your bills on time, no matter how insignificant they may be.

 Sometimes setting up automatic payments (or even signing up for payment reminders) can help keep you on track and on time.
 With autopay, you can set up the payment to make just the minimum, though paying off the whole amount each month is better (and will reflect better on your credit score as well).

 It may be somewhat difficult to stay out of debt, especially if you have many obligations like a home mortgage, vehicle loans, and other forms of debt.
 However, reducing or eliminating your debt balances where possible can go a long way toward helping you get and keep a better credit score.

-It’s easy to fall for promotions offered by credit card companies, like free items in return for applying for one of their cards.
-But unless you really need the additional credit, applying for new cards can actually affect your credit negatively.
+It’s easy to fall for promotions offered by credit card companies, like free items or a discount in return for applying for 1 of their cards.
+Unless you really need the additional credit, applying for new cards can actually affect your credit negatively.
 In fact, whenever an inquiry is made into your credit, you could receive a slight “ding” in your credit score — particularly if it happens excessively.